-HP is like any other unit of power, which is a way to represent a rate at which work is being done.
+Horse power is like any other unit of power, which is a way to represent a rate at which work is being done.
 Power represented in watts (W) is closely related to HP.
 With great power comes great responsibility – responsibility to choose a correctly rated relay!
-This chart, found from a Google search of “electric motor horsepower,” helps to convey the electrical current that is consumed at each HP rating.
-What’s not displayed is the instance of current consumed if the electrical motor happens to be locked, which results in a very high consumption of electrical current.
+This chart helps to convey the electrical current that is consumed at each HP rating.
+What’s not displayed is the instance of current consumed if the electrical motor happens to be locked.
+That results in a very high consumption of electrical current.

 The HP ratings listed on the 10A, 20A, and 30A rated relays (seen below, respectively) are proven by the UL testing that is performed on the RIB relay devices.
 With those listed ratings, it is important to notice the specific voltages that are stated.
 Could our relays handle a 1 HP motor @ 240Vac?
 Perhaps it could, but we cannot guarantee how long the relay will last.
 With the listed specifications, the RIB relay devices are guaranteed to last a long life of switching the motor load on and off.